eroux/dokuwiki-plugin-cmk/README.md

 ## Custom Markups for Dokuwiki

 This plugin is a very simple and direct way to create your own markups in Dokuwiki.
-The idea is to input semantic data instead of redering data, and then to choose the redering in the different rendering modes of Dokuwiki.
+The idea is to input semantic data instead of rendering data, and then to choose the rendering in the different rendering modes of Dokuwiki.
 This plugin allows you to define arbitrary custom markups, with no constraints, so that you have to check the availability and the potential conflicts of your markups.

 ### Configuration format

-For simplicity and straightforwarness goals, this plugin uses config files with [php.net](ini syntax), just like [nbspc], with which it is compatible.
+For simplicity and straightforwardness goals, this plugin uses config files with [php.net](ini syntax), just like [nbspc], with which it is compatible.
 A cmk config file looks like this (see also the [example](example)):

 ```ini